CentralLaserFacility/intensity-map-poc/requirements/_CLF_Uno_POC.md

 The default is (A), we restore the Source when the Viewer is restarted.

 If we run out of time for the POC, (B) will be fine.

+### Technical notes

+Ideas for the internals and the implementation, for discussion.

+#### View Models

+The UI for the Viewer will be backed by ViewModel classes coded in C#, for which CLF will provide an initial implementation.
+We'll use the MVVM library from the Community Toolkit.

+Where we're simulating 'live' data such as streams of camera images, an internal timer will trigger the ViewModels to cycle through a baked-in sequence of snapshots loaded from resource files, at a rate of up to 30fps.

+Rather than have the entire UI defined in a single 'flat' ViewModel, we'll structure things so that there are distinct ViewModel classes for distinct aspects of the overall Viewer control.
+This will make it easier for us to develop variants of the Viewer in future, for example one that displays several Intensity Map images side by side in a grid.

+Provisionally, we'll define ViewModels for
+- Viewer (top level VM is composed of other VM's plus some simple flags and Commands)
+- ImageDisplay, with optional 'cross sectional profile' graphs and Pan/Zoom functionality
+- SourceSettings (to control gain, exposure etc in the simulated camera)
+- PresentationSettings (false-colour selection, enabling profile graphs etc)
+- ViewerPreferences
+- AppPreferences

+Probably each of these VM's will be associated with a UserControl that provides the visuals.
+The 'main' UserControl for the Viewer will contain instances of the other UserControls, mirroring the composition structure of the ViewModel classes.

+*Just ideas, we'll take advice on this !!*

+ViewModel interactions - use the Messenger that comes with the Toolkit MVVM ?

+#### ViewModel sketches

+Initially just 'interface' definitions, for discussion.

+#### Pan/Zoom

+The pan/zoom settings would be coordinated via a helper class.

+#### Exception handling

+Nothing should cause a crash, any uncaught exceptions should be caught at the top level and logged somewhere useful.

+#### Async

+Nice if we can have some async commands with a proper bulletproof implementation behind them, illustrating best practice.

+Also, good patterns for initialising class instances from async calls that are forbidden in the constructor.

+#### Image resampling

+Several methods to choose from :
+- Bilinear, as implemented in the Media API' ?
+- Binning, NxN as required by the zoom factor
+- Duplication, so we get crisp squares rather than fuzzily smoothed pixels
+- Bresenhams, to select particular lines/columns and ignore the rest